Duke of Edinburgh Award

 DofE at KWS

-As of September 2021 we will be offering all students in Year 9 the opportunity to take part in the Bronze level of D of E, with the view to offering the other levels as the school grows.
+We offer all students in Year 9 the opportunity to take part in the Bronze level of D of E, with the view to offering the other levels in future years.
 Students achieve the award by completing a personal programme of activities in four sections – they choose what they do:

 - Volunteering: undertake service to individuals or the community.
 This develops compassion, commitment and the confidence to make a difference.